SpringHan/nvim/README.md

 [**中文版**](README_cn.md)

+Now this repository stopped updating.(Now I'm using Emacs, you can see [My Emacs Configuration](https://github.com/SpringHan/.emacs.d))

 These are my NeoVim's configuration files.
 (I'm a colemak user.)

 If you want to use my configuration, please make sure you can understand it.
 Otherwise you may have some problems.